coderdc13/time_series/.ipynb_checkpoints/README-checkpoint.md

 ![student generated ARIMA](images/ts/ARIMA_student_blue.jpg)

-Again, as for ARMA, for ARIMA, it could be stated that the model does not fit the data.
+One may consider ARIMA to be "the most general class of models for forecasting a time series" (https://people.duke.edu/~rnau/411arim.htm).
+Again, as for ARMA, for ARIMA, it could be stated that the model does not fit the data in this specific case.
+Just like for the ARMA Model Results, in the ARIMA Model Results, the values in the P>|z| column of the model are all much greater than .05.
+Still,

 ### GARCH